A new year is a time for hope

 Give the gift of peace and safety

-For most Australians, Christmas is a time for joy and celebration.
-But this year, for many people the holiday season will be marred by heartache and hardship.
+For most Australians, the festive season is a time for joy and celebration.
+But this year, for many people it was marred by heartache and hardship.

-Currently more than 116,000 Australians are experiencing homelessness.
+Currently more than 116,000 Australians are experiencing homelessness and hardship.
 Sadly, 17 per cent are children under 14.1 Domestic and family violence is the most common reason women and children experiencing homelessness seek our support, like Jenny*.

 Pregnant and with two young children, Jenny fled a violent home with nothing and nowhere to go.